mids-w203/reading/unit_09_plan.md

 1. To understand that OLS regression coefficients' standard errors are a produce of sampling, and to appreciate the similarity of this concept to measures of uncertainty from hypothesis in earlier units.

 2. To conduct appropriate tests within the Frequentist testing framework.
-These tests include tests for a null hypothsis for individual coefficients, and tests for a null hypothesis about an ensemble of coefficients.
+These tests include tests for a null hypothesis for individual coefficients, and tests for a null hypothesis about an ensemble of coefficients.